nenord/dive-sites-api/README.md

 Assumption: You have a Dokku system running on a VM by following this guide: https://dokku.com/docs/getting-started/installation/

 Create the app using this guide (do not create a Postgres database or deploy the app yet, just create it): https://dokku.com/docs/deployment/application-deployment/#create-the-app

+### Set up a database

 Install a CouchDB plugin: